JeremiahStephenson/SQLite_Custom/README.md

 SQLite comes prepackaged with some built in tokenizers but this project has been set up with the ability to add your own.

-There are currently two different tokenizers included.
+There are currently two different custom tokenizers already included.

 1. [SqliteSubstringSearch](https://github.com/haifengkao/SqliteSubstringSearch "Title")
 2. [FTS3HTMLTokenizer](https://github.com/stephanheilner/FTS3HTMLTokenizer "Title")